 The Hercules DJ Console RMX is a digital audio console designed for advanced and professional DJs.
 Stellar features include a solid metal casing, broad surface, well-designed, accessible buttons and knobs, precise and comprehensive controls, a built-in audio interface with 4 inputs & 4 outputs and an aggressive price.
 Get ready to see how the Hercules DJ Console RMX is the most comprehensive digital dual mixing deck in its category!

-The Hercules DJ Console RMX offers DJs precision and speed in all their moves, thanks to 2 ultra-precise jog wheels for moving within tracks and for scratching, 12 rotary switches, 46 push-buttons, 6 faders - including pitch faders with a center detent - plus an innovative and convenient general volume fader.
+The Hercules DJ Console RMX offers DJs precision and speed in all your moves, thanks to 2 ultra-precise jog wheels for moving within tracks and for scratching, 12 rotary switches, 46 push-buttons, 6 faders - including pitch faders with a center detent - plus an innovative and convenient general volume fader.
 The roomy layout of the controls allows DJs to perfect fumble-free mixes.
-Indeed, the controls are designed for quick and intuitive use; DJs will find their marks quickly, allowing them to focus their full attention and ability to the music and the dance floor.
+Indeed, the controls are designed for quick and intuitive use; DJs will find your marks quickly, allowing them to focus your full attention and ability to the music and the dance floor.

 As an expert in the design of audio interfaces, Hercules determined that the integration of an audio interface featuring 4 inputs & 4 outputs on the Hercules DJ Console RMX was both obvious and essential.
 The interface grants access to unique features such as: